Ingliz tili attestatsiya №12

 7 / 40

 7. Read the text and answer the questions according to it.
 These days many people often eat convenient food.
 This means food which is already prepared, in packets or cans, or often frozen.
 This type of food is considered dangerous as it often contains a lot of fat or sugar.
 If people eat a lot of sugar, people might get holes in their teeth.
 Similarly, if people eat a lot of fat, this is bad for their hearts.
 The best food is fresh, natural food such as fruit and vegetables.
 Instead of frying food in fat, people should boil it or eat it raw, as in salads.
 Food which has been boiled often contains many vitamins.
 These vitamins are often destroyed in the process of cooking.
-According to the passage, what does the author suggest people eating?
+All of the statements are TRUE about convenient food, EXCEPT . . . .

 8 / 40